serverhorror/.github/.github/pull_request_template.md

 ## Checklist before merging

+- [ ] Did you create new tests?
+- [ ] Did you update existing tests?
-- [ ] I have added thorough test.
+- [ ] Did you update the documentation?
-- [ ] Do we need to implement analytics?
+- [ ] Did you update the README?